Pros

 The MyPillow website is difficult to navigate

 Simply ordering the pillow could prove frustrating.
-The site lacks information on the product itself, and finding a clearly advertised promo code was challenging.
-For example, our testers weren’t able to figure out what the company meant by “patented interlocking foam,” as this info was not discoverable on the site.
+The site lacks information on the product itself, and finding a clearly advertised promo code was incredibly challenging.
+For example, our testers couldn’t determine what the company meant by “patented interlocking foam” because this information wasn't available on the site.

-If it wasn’t already clear: We would not recommend MyPillow.
+If it isn't abundantly clear already: We do not recommend MyPillow to our readers.
 We believe many people won’t find it sufficiently supportive for maintaining spinal alignment overnight.
 It felt far too lumpy, plus the quality seems questionable.

 Of course, there are exceptions.
-People who prefer to sleep on their stomach might find that it works, and those with allergies could rejoice in its washability.
-But there are better options out there that are far more comfortable, supportive, customizable, and have a comparable price.
+People who prefer to sleep on their stomachs might find that it works, and those with allergies could rejoice in its wash-and-dryability.
+However, there are better options available that offer far more comfort, support, customization, and comparable pricing.

 The Reviewed staff is based in the heart of Cambridge, MA.
 Backed by our knowledgeable writers and rigorous test labs, we're working hard to make sure you can make the right decisions about what to buy.